updated on 07 November 2023

 What sort of pro bono work can students and junior lawyers get involved in?

-According to solicitors' pro bono group LawWorks' 2021 Clinics Network Report there were 9,771 clinic volunteers in 2021, with 6,227 of them being from law schools.
-Despite various restrictions and the impact of the covid-19 pandemic, as of December 2021 there were 306 clinics in the LawWorks Clinic Network, with 171 of these being law schools.
+According to solicitors' pro bono group LawWorks' 2022 Clinics Network Report there were 11,452 clinic volunteers in 2022, with 8,181 of them coming from law schools.
+Despite various restrictions and the impact of the covid-19 pandemic, as of December 2022 there were 311 clinics in the LawWorks Clinic Network, with 152 of these being law schools.

 Increasingly, aspiring lawyers are getting involved in pro bono client work through Innocence or Miscarriage of Justice projects, which involve working in groups on potential miscarriage of justice cases.

 At the start of your career, opportunities to give advice can be hard to find, as unqualified advisers require supervision.
-One option that requires less direct support from faculty staff or qualified lawyers is to get involved in a Streetlaw™ or other form of ‘legal-literacy’ project.
+One option that requires less direct support from faculty staff or qualified lawyers is to get involved in Streetlaw™ or other forms of ‘legal-literacy’ projects.

 The concept of Street Law was developed in the early 1970s at Georgetown University in Washington DC, when a small group of law students embarked on a programme teaching local school pupils about practical aspects of law and the legal system.